surniaulula/wpsso-wc-metadata/readme.txt

 * Depth
 * Volume

-The SSO &gt; WooCommerce Metadata settings allow you to enable (or disable) information fields with simple checkboxes, along with customizing the labels and placeholders for each WordPress language (aka locale).
+The SSO &gt; WooCommerce Metadata settings allow you to enable or disable information fields with simple checkboxes, along with customizing the labels and placeholders for each WordPress language (aka locale).

-The enabled product information fields are seamlessly added to the WooCommerce product editing metabox (aka "Product data") for products and their variations.
+The enabled WooCommerce product information fields are seamlessly added to the WooCommerce product editing metabox (aka "Product data") for products and their variations.

-The [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) will automatically include the following product meta tags:
+The [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) will automatically include the following product meta tags for enabled product information fields:

 * product:ean
 * product:isbn
 * product:mfr_part_no
 * product:upc

-The [Schema JSON-LD Markup add-on]((https://wordpress.org/plugins/wpsso-schema-json-ld/) will automatically include the following properties:
+The [Schema JSON-LD Markup add-on]((https://wordpress.org/plugins/wpsso-schema-json-ld/) will automatically include the following properties for enabled product information fields:

 * Schema Product:
 	* mpn